 My organisation is interested in applying for ongoing support for a triennial project.
 Are we eligible for a Cultural Fund grant?

-The Cultural Fund’s grants for organisations can be for a single project for a one year period, or for multiple-year funding of up to three years.
 However, we don’t support on-going annual programming activities.
 We do support opportunities for industry partnerships, collaboration and leadership, and organisations are encouraged to discuss their application with the Cultural Fund before applying to learn more about such opportunities.